ewired/gjs-guide/docs/guides/gtk/3/04-running-gtk.md

 title: Running GTK in GJS
 ---

-# Running GTK+ in GJS
+# Running GTK in GJS

-Throughout this tutorial you will see small examples of GTK+ code in GJS.
+Throughout this tutorial you will see small examples of GTK code in GJS.

 They will usually occur in this format: